laughinme/helpus3/README.md

 ## Bot construction

 This bot works on the aiogram framework version 2.25.1.
+The code has many features:
+- Connect to databases, using sqlite3 and aiosqlite
-The code has many features that allow you to connect to databases asynchronously; manage dates, times and mailings using the datetime module.
+- Manage dates, times and mailings using the datetime module
+- Web scrapping and parsing data with beautifulsoup and requests
+- ChatGPT API integration
+- All message texts in yaml file

-I think it's important to know how functions work or how bot's databases built, so here is the guide:
+I think it's important to know how functions work and how bot's databases built, so here is the guide:
+(You can explore the databases using the [online viewer](https://sqliteviewer.app/), just download raw db file and open it in web view)

 ### Schedule